 Additionally, the workshop welcomes work on how to combine these highly semantic datasets with other data sets, which in the case of architecture and construction consist mainly of geometry and sensor data streams.
 Using different data storage techniques (semantic data stores, time series databases, key-value stores), the purpose of the LDAC workshop is to investigate ways in which data can be combined into a complete and holistic set of available building data.
 Practical techniques of combining datasets in the current web-based and data-driven world are explored: Internet of Things, Machine Learning, Digital Twins, Building Information Modelling.

 Finally, and most importantly, a number of industry cases are invited, presenting interesting ideas, use cases, solutions or experience reports related to practical applications at any stage of construction lifecycle (design, construction, operations, facility management, renovation).
 Both success stories and discussions of obstacles in the way of adoption of presented technologies are welcome.

 The workshop topics include, but are not restricted to the following:

 Scientific papers are welcome for submission in the LDAC2022 Easychair platform.
 Submit a paper of max.
-12 pages (PDF) at https://easychair.org/my/conference?conf=ldac2022# before the submission deadline (March 1, 2022).
-Please follow the LNCS template (Word, LaTeX) and make a submission directly via EasyChair in PDF.
+12 pages (PDF) at https://easychair.org/my/conference?conf=ldac2022# before the submission deadline (March 9, 2022).
+Please follow the CEUR WS Proceedings template (Word, LaTeX) in one-column format, and make a submission directly via EasyChair in PDF.
+This can also be prepared using the template file in Overleaf, as mentioned in http://ceur-ws.org/Vol-XXX/.
 Submissions will be peer-reviewed by the Program Committee.
 Accepted submissions will be published as part of a separate volume of the CEUR-WS proceedings.

 Local organisation is in hands of the ESWC Workshops and Tutorials chairs.